Beef Liver

 beef liver recipe.

-This simple recipe features perfectly cooked beef liver with soft, caramelized onions.
+My beef liver recipe features perfectly cooked beef liver with soft, caramelized onions.
 Pan-seared with butter, the beef liver is soft, tender, and flavorful.
+Watch how I make this in my kitchen in the video below!

 Servings: 4 servings